shoui520/shoui520.github.io/docs/vn-android.md

 Unfortunately, quality comes with a price, and the price is performance in this case.
 You really need a good phone to run Winlator at its best.
 I believe that for most visual novels, anything above the 732g should be enough.
 But for compatibility with the rest of the titles, you'll need something like the Snapdragon 855 or higher.

 Since it's still a relatively new emulator, it's a bit finicky.
 You'll need to test each visual novel and adjust Winlator's settings accordingly.
-The upside is that the community is quite active, so if you encounter any issue, you can reach out to them.
+The upside is that the community is quite active, so if you encounter any issues, you can reach out to them.

 Setup files for "the goat":